Legoless/AuthKit/README.md

   - Travis CI
   - ...
 - Get logined user details for each service
-- A prebuilt view controller that handles all logging in for you
+- User interface for logging in

 # Contribution